 5. Design Options

 With outdoor living spaces becoming increasingly popular, many homeowners are looking to duplicate their indoor kitchen color, style and design.
 Others want to create a separate living space making it unique to the outdoors.
 Either way, there are plenty of options available.
 Fully-functional stainless-steel cabinets that house appliances and provide storage have become the focal point of the outdoor living area.
 Available with powder coating that reduces corrosion and staining, these cabinets serve a dual purpose.
 They allow for additional opportunities to incorporate design through colors and finishes, while also adding to the lifespan of the investment.

-Outdoor kitchen countertops are also important.
+Outdoor kitchen countertops are also important for food prep and more.
 Depending on the climate, certain materials work better in an outdoor setting and include stone tile, granite, glazed ceramic tile and concrete.
 These options provide strength and durability while still being decorative.
 However, it is critical to note these materials need to be maintained and are subject to damage by extreme temperatures.
 Man-made options such as Dekton® by Cosentino® offer an alternative since they are created for outdoor applications.

 Appliances increase the value of outdoor kitchens.
 Gas, electric, charcoal, infrared and teppanyaki grills along with smokers, pizza ovens and burners support the creativity of any chef – amateur or pro.
 Based on the preference of cooking styles and levels of entertainment, consideration should be given to purchasing appliances that are versatile.
 For example, a grill that can smoke, grill, roast and bake will save space, extend the budget and still highlight the chef’s skills!